-- 2.18.1.1 The Quality Committee is a committee of the Board from which it derives its authority and to which it reports. - 2.18.1.2 The purpose of the Quality Committee is to provide assurance to the Board on both the quality of casework decision-making within PHSO alongside the quality of the customer experience. - 2.18.1.3 The Quality Committee plays an essential role in providing oversight and assurance of implementation of the Quality Strategy and the Quality Assurance Framework, as well as the Service Charter, a vital area of the PHSO's work.
-The Quality Strategy and Assurance Framework ensures that PHSO has a clearly defined and effective approach to service improvements and makes high quality casework decision.
+- 2.18.1.1 The Quality Committee is a committee of the Board from which it derives its authority and to which it reports. - 2.18.1.2 The purpose of the Quality Committee is to provide assurance to the Board on both the quality of casework decision-making within PHSO and the quality of the complainant experience. - 2.18.1.3 The Quality Committee plays an essential role in providing oversight and assurance of implementation of the Quality Programme and the Quality Assurance Framework, as well as the Service Charter, a vital area of PHSO's work.
+The Quality Programme and Assurance Framework ensures that PHSO has a clearly defined and effective approach to service improvements and makes high quality casework decision.
 The Service Charter explains what can be expected from PHSO when we are asked to look into a complaint.
-This is to give PHSO customers confidence in our service and our decisions.
-The Quality Committee plays an important role in seeking assurance from the Executive for performance against agreed quality standards and measures.
-These ensure that PHSO provides high quality casework decisions and that organisations we investigate comply with our recommendations.
-Decisions and our recommendations will be clearly visible to the public through our developing approach to publishing our decisions. - 2.18.1.4 Successful implementation of the Service Charter ensuring the behaviours and commitments it sets out become part of the day-to-day working culture of the PHSO is absolutely essential to everything that PHSO does.
+This is to give complainants confidence in our service and our decisions. - 2.18.1.4 The Quality Committee plays an important role in seeking assurance from the Executive for performance against agreed quality standards and measures.
+These ensure that PHSO provides high quality casework decisions and that organisations we investigate comply with the recommendations.
+Decisions and our recommendations will be clearly visible to the public through the casework publishing platform on our website. - 2.18.1.5 Successful implementation of the Service Charter ensuring the behaviours and commitments it sets out become part of the day-to-day working culture of PHSO is essential to everything that PHSO does.
 PHSO must be able to accurately and confidently assess how it has delivered against each of the Service Charter commitments.
-It must be able to identify any shortcomings and set in place clear action plans to address these. - 2.18.1.5 The Quality Committee will provide challenge and support to the Executive Team on all matters related to quality.
-In bringing together teams and individuals from across PHSO, the Committee will be committed to creating an environment in which challenges can be openly shared and solutions identified, in line with PHSO's values (p.
-27 of the Governance Framework). - 2.18.1.6 The Quality Committee will not replace the existing executive accountabilities for performance, action planning and delivery of strategic objectives.
+It must be able to identify any shortcomings and set in place clear action plans to address these. - 2.18.1.6 The Quality Committee will provide challenge and support to the Executive Team on all matters related to quality.
+In bringing together teams and individuals from across PHSO, the Committee will be committed to creating an environment in which challenges can be openly shared and solutions identified 'in line with PHSO's values (p.31 of the Governance Framework'.

+2.18.1.7 The Quality Committee will not replace the existing executive accountabilities for performance, action planning and delivery of strategic objectives.